RayKlefstad/ICS45c/README.md

 ```

 This time, we are going to go into a little more detail on how `CMake` works.
 The `CMake` process is
-basically comprised of two steps: producing project build files and actually building the executable for
+basically comprised of two steps: producing project build files, and actually building the executable for
 the project.
 To produce the build files for our project we run the first command:

 ```bash